Chapter 48 BWV 74 Wer mich liebet, der wird mein Wort halten

 In virtually eliminating ritornello episodes in the middle of the movement, Bach is employing a well established structural principle that he employs an various occasions, particularly when seeking a less discursive and more focussed effect.

 The vocal writing is transparent, frequently relying upon pairs of voices in imitation: soprano/alto, bass/tenor and alto/tenor.
 This betrays the genesis of the work; the original version was a duet for soprano and bass and the continuing echoes of this two-part texture further suggests that the re-working may have been accomplished quite quickly.
 The pairs tend to progress towards two main sections of substantial four-part writing (from bars 27 and 46), thus encapsulating the idea of ‘coming together’ for the purpose of making our dwelling with the Lord.
+(The re-arrangements of duets to produce four-part choral movements is also to be found, with varying degrees of success in a few of the secular cantatas).

 The second movement is a reworking of C 59/4, originally for bass with violin obbligato, here for soprano and oboe da caccia.
 The higher voice is very much in tune with the sentiments of the text—-come, come, my heart is open to You—-I do not doubt that I will find my comfort in You.
 But why the choice of the lowest and least bright member of the oboe family when its higher cousin was clearly available?